Allsky (or weather) camera is one of the most important parts of the modern observatory.

 This is actual data about camera ambient conditions.

-Images from both cameras used to generate time-lapse videos.
+Images from both cameras are used to generate time-lapse videos.

 After generation, all videos are uploading to the Camera Youtube channel.
 Check it out.

-Generation and uploading are made by a separate script on a separate machine and it’s not an actual part of the camera.
+A separate script makes generation and uploading on a separate machine, and it’s not an actual part of the camera.

-The Raspberry runs Nginx webserver to support the web interface of the camera.
+The Raspberry runs the Nginx web server to support the web interface of the camera.

 This interface is pretty simple and convenient.

 The whole web page looks like that in the day time: